AIfriendly/Eleven-labs-video-generator/docs/epics.md

 **Given** I have a generated script, **When** the TTS generation process runs, **Then** an audio file is created with voiceover of the script, **And** the audio quality is suitable for video use.

 ### Story 2.3: Default Image Generation from Script
-As a user, I want the system to automatically generate matching images from the script using Eleven Labs, so that I have visual content for my video without needing to create images manually.
+As a user, I want the system to automatically generate matching images from the script using Google Gemini Nano Banana (`gemini-2.5-flash-image`), so that I have visual content for my video without needing to create images manually.
 **Acceptance Criteria:**
-**Given** I have a generated script, **When** the image generation process runs, **Then** images are generated based on thematic keywords extracted from the script sentences, **And** the images are of a consistent and appropriate style.
+**Given** I have a generated script, **When** the image generation process runs, **Then** images are generated based on thematic keywords extracted from the script sentences using Gemini Nano Banana (`gemini-2.5-flash-image`), **And** the images are of a consistent and appropriate style.

 ### Story 2.4: Video Compilation from Assets
 As a user, I want the system to compile the generated script, audio, and images into a single video file, so that I have a complete video for my original prompt.
 **Acceptance Criteria:**
-**Given** I have generated script, audio, and images, **When** the video compilation process runs, **Then** a single video file is created combining all elements, **And** the audio and images are synchronized.
+**Given** I have generated script, audio, and images, **When** the video compilation process runs, **Then** a single video file is created combining all elements, **And** the audio and images are synchronized, **And** the output is 1920x1080 (16:9) MP4 with H.264/AAC codecs.

+> [!NOTE]
+> **Epic 4 Absorption:** Story 2.4 implements FR11 (image timing), FR12 (audio sync), FR13 (16:9), FR14 (professional pacing), and FR30 (MP4 output).
+These were originally planned for Epic 4 but are fundamental to video compilation.

 ### Story 2.5: Progress Updates During Video Generation
 As a user, I want to receive progress updates during video generation, so that I can understand how long the process will take and its current status.
 **Acceptance Criteria:**
 **Given** I have initiated video generation, **When** the generation process is running, **Then** I receive clear, textual progress updates for each stage (script, audio, images, compilation).

+### Story 2.6: Interactive Video Generation Command
+As a user, I want to run an interactive command that guides me through video creation, so that I can generate videos end-to-end without needing to understand the underlying pipeline.
+**Acceptance Criteria:**
+**Given** I have configured my API keys, **When** I run `eleven-video generate`, **Then** I am prompted for my video topic/prompt, **And** the system orchestrates script generation, TTS, image generation, and video compilation, **And** I see progress updates throughout the process (using Story 2.5's progress display), **And** the final video file path is displayed upon completion.

+> [!NOTE]
+> **FR1 Implementation:** Story 2.6 implements FR1 (*"Users can generate videos from text prompts through interactive terminal sessions"*) by orchestrating Stories 2.1-2.5 into a unified interactive experience.
+This is the primary user-facing entry point for Epic 2.

-### Story 2.6: Apply Subtle Zoom Effects
+### Story 2.7: Apply Subtle Zoom Effects
 As a user, I want the system to apply subtle zoom effects to images during video compilation, so that the video appears dynamic and non-generic.
 **Acceptance Criteria:**
 **Given** I have images for my video, **When** the editing process applies zoom effects, **Then** subtle zoom-in and zoom-out effects are applied to each image, **And** the video appears more dynamic and visually engaging.

 ---
 ## Epic 3: Pre-generation Customization